BarrySoap/Concurrent-Parallel-Systems/README.md

 # Concurrent-Parallel-Systems
 Work enclosed within this repository is related to Edinburgh Napier module, Concurrent &amp; Parallel Systems

-Coursework Files: CPSCoursework and Program Runs folders.
+Coursework Files: Coursework + Report folders

 How to Run:
 * Install latest version of Visual Studio (15.8 as of writing).